 Without a doubt, today, supermarkets play an important role in Mexico’s trade.
 Soriana, in its field, has achieved tremendous sales; and over the years was positioned in the minds of consumers as number one.
 This goal has been achieved through the redirection of efforts towards the market target by implementing functional and innovative strategies.
 Another important aspect is that Soriana has the cutting edge in e-commerce.
 Forty years after its foundation the company goes far beyond the expectations of its founders and today is among the most important companies in Mexico.

 Coppel – a holding with 402 outlets – has headquarters in the city of Culiacan.
 The company was founded in 1941.
-Coppel become one of the leading distributors not only in footwear, but also cell phones, clothing, televisions and furniture.
-Coppel is today one of the 50 largest companies in Latin America with higher sales than stores like Sears, Palacio de Hierro and Famsa.
-Currently the company has branches outside of Mexico in the countries of Argentina and Brazil.
+Coppel becomes one of the leading distributors not only in footwear but also cell phones, clothing, televisions, and furniture.
+Coppel is today one of the 50 largest companies in Latin America with higher sales than stores like Sears, Palacio de Hierro, and Famsa.
+Currently, the company has branches outside of Mexico in the countries of Argentina and Brazil.

 More About the Market

 The growing market of Mexico catches the attention of big companies too.
-The local companies such as Bodega Aurrera, Soriana, Chedraui and Oxxo are trying to diversify their customer base by going to the smaller cities.
-The country’s online sales are localized on the big cities mostly so to increase the customer number going local is a good strategy.
-Meanwhile the international companies such as H&M, Payless and Grupo Axo are opening physical stores in Mexico.
+The local companies such as Bodega Aurrera, Soriana, Chedraui, and Oxxo are trying to diversify their customer base by going to the smaller cities.
+The country’s online sales are localized in the big cities mostly so to increase the customer number going local is a good strategy.
+Meanwhile, the international companies such as H&M, Payless and Grupo Axo are opening physical stores in Mexico.

-The key to success in Mexico is to identify the possible threats and opportunities.
-Some of the main issues are the low-income consumers, lack of confidence for the website security, low credit card penetration rate, limited marketing campaigns, undifferentiated pricing and promotions and high shipping costs.
-To solve these problems the companies can provide free shippings, create a better delivery infrastructure, differentiate their prices or do promotions and do the marketing for the campaigns.
-Also the low-income consumers could be attracted to low prices, free shippings and store credits.
+The key to success in Mexico is to identify possible threats and opportunities.
+Some of the main issues are the low-income consumers, lack of confidence for the website security, low credit card penetration rate, limited marketing campaigns, undifferentiated pricing and promotions, and high shipping costs.
+To solve these problems the companies can provide free shipping, create a better delivery infrastructure, differentiate their prices or do promotions and do the marketing for the campaigns.
+Also, the low-income consumers could be attracted to low prices, free shipping and store credits.
 The website security could be improved and payment types could be diversified.

-Mexico has a completely different culture and different life style.
+Mexico has a completely different culture and a different lifestyle.
 It is important to understand the target audience before entering the market.
-The country holds a lot of problems but also a great potential.
-There is a long way for Mexico to go but with the right planning and investments this market can become a valuable land for the whole world.
+The country holds a lot of problems but also great potential.
+There is a long way for Mexico to go but with the right planning and investments, this market can become a valuable land for the whole world.